Saarge-z/Project_mooc/README.md

 # Project_mooc

-Welcome to ProjectTemplate!
+Welcome to MOOC Data set analysis.

-This file introduces you to ProjectTemplate, but you should eventually replace the contents of this file with an introduction to your project.
-People who work with your data in the future will thank you for it, including your future self.
+This file introduces you to ProjectTemplate and how to run the analysis and generate a pdf report.

 ProjectTemplate is an R package that helps you organize your statistical analysis projects.

-Since you're reading this file, we'll assume that you've already called `create.project()` to set up this project and all of its contents.
+* Install R language and Rstudio.
+* Open Rstudio and follow the below instructions

 To load your new project, you'll first need to `setwd()` into the directory where this README file is located.
 Then you need to run the following two